local-projects/ofxApp/readme.md

 ```
 OFX_APP_NAME=MyApp
 ```
 This is used to automatically handle your custom Global Variables & Global Colors files.
+This is so that your Global Vars and colors classes are automatically included in the ofxApp instance.

 #####3 - Create files for your Global Variables & Global Colors: